jlfaucher/executor/sandbox/jlf/docs/NamedArguments/NamedArguments-Spec.md

 ![USE NAMED ARG](SyntaxDiagram/sd_Routine_callWith.png)

-NAMEDARGUMENTS: can be abbreviated to 1 letter (n:).
+`NAMEDARGUMENTS`: can be abbreviated to 1 letter (`n:`).

 -----------------
 Context~namedArgs
 -----------------

-Why not ~namedArguments ?
+Why not `~namedArguments` ?
-Because I follow the naming convention used for the method Args.
+Because I follow the naming convention used for the method `Args`.

 Returns a directory of named arguments used to invoke the current context.
 There is no equivalent as built-in function.
-The ARG built-in function doesn't give access to the named arguments.
+The `ARG` built-in function doesn't give access to the named arguments.

 ------------------